Skip to content

 Live mode

-Once a client is up-to-date, it can switch to live mode to receive real-time updates, by making requests with live=true, an offset and a shape_id, e.g.:
+Once a client is up-to-date, it can switch to live mode to receive real-time updates, by making requests with live=true, an offset and a shape handle, e.g.:

 sh